 How To Tell If Apples Have Gone Bad

-If you’re storing a bunch of apples together, it’s good to give them a check every week or so.
+If you’re storing a bunch of apples together, give them a check every week or so.
 During that check, you should choose those of bad quality, and either use them or toss them out.
-This way the bacteria won’t spread to the healthy ones.
+This way, the bacteria won’t spread to the healthy ones.

 If the apple has taken on a mushy texture and juice is oozing off, discard it.
-Same thing if you are seeing signs of mold growth, or big brown spots.
+Same thing if you see signs of mold growth or big brown spots.

 If the skin is wrinkled and the texture grainy, but otherwise everything is okay, the apple is still okay to eat.
-But that apple won’t taste that great on its own.
+But it won’t taste that great on its own.
 Thus it’s probably better to grate it and add to a salad.

-When it comes to apple slices, you should expect them to brown.
+When it comes to apple slices, expect them to brown.
 But if anything else about the fruit changes, get rid of it.
-Same thing of any apple slices that you refrigerate for over a week.
+Do the same thing for any apple slices that you refrigerate for over a week.